zoekl7/cAndNetCourse/README.md

 # cAndNetCourse
- C# and .NET course projects
+This repository with contain my C# and .NET course projects and practice code.